 Q: What is The Woodlands Marathon refund policy?

-A: We adhere to the standard marathon running industry policy.
+A: We offer REFUND INSURANCE when registering.
+This must be purchased when registering.
+We adhere to the standard policy for the running industry.
 All entry fees are non-refundable and non-transferable.
 We have to plan well in advance for certain accommodations for race participants, and therefore cannot offer refunds.
 You may not give or sell your number to another individual.
 The entry fee may be deferred to the following year’s event for a fee.
 This policy stays in effect whether you are injured, have an unexpected business or family emergency, etc. Sorry, there are NO exceptions.

 Q: What is the refund policy if the event is cancelled by government agencies in advance due to COVID-19 or other similar health concerns?